UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 a big problem dealing with phone numbers in an RDD sample that are not assigned to subscribers.

-**Response rates for telephone interviews lower than for face-to-face interviews**
+## Response rates for telephone interviews lower than for face-to-face interviews

-**UNSD:** Thank you Jim.
+**UNSD:** _Thank you Jim.
 The discussion on the telephone frame is quite helpful.
 Now let’s get back to other aspects related to telephone interview.
-Is the response rate to telephone interviews lower than face-to-face interviews?
+Is the response rate to telephone interviews lower than face-to-face interviews?_

 **Jim:** Telephone interviewing does generally have lower response rates compared with face-to-face interviewing.
 I don’t know this for sure in developing countries, but I do know that it is true in many.
 For example, I know that telephone survey response rates are lower in many countries in the Middle East.
-In Egypt frame problems and response rate issues were very similar to what we experienced in the U.S. at the time.
-In Qatar in the Persian Gulf, working with John Lee Holmes and Le Trung Kien, response rate and sampling frame issues, although not necessarily at the same frequency, were not a lot different from the U.S.
+In Egypt frame problems and response rate issues were very similar to what we experienced in the United States at the time.
+In Qatar in the Persian Gulf, working with John Lee Holmes and Le Trung Kien, response rate and sampling frame issues, although not necessarily at the same frequency, were not a lot different from the United States.

-**Collecting data through telephone surveys – is your respondent the best informant for household characteristics?**
+## Collecting data through telephone surveys – is your respondent the best informant for household characteristics?

-**UNSD:** What type of information fits better with telephone surveys?
+**UNSD:** _What type of information fits better with telephone surveys?_

 **Jim:** It depends on whether you would need information from one person in the household, or multiple persons.
 Would you allow for proxy responses?
 It is a lot more complicated when the survey requires responses from multiple members in the household.

-**UNSD:** How do you get information on household structure from an individual if we start our interview from an individual rather than a household?
+**UNSD:** _How do you get information on household structure from an individual if we start our interview from an individual rather than a household?
 This is the case for telephone surveys (especially based on mobile phones).
-Household structure is important, for example, to understand the living arrangement situation within households under Covid-19.
+Household structure is important, for example, to understand the living arrangement situation within households under COVID-19._

 **Jim:** Households have been useful in surveys because it is a convenient sampling point to get to people.
 In many social sciences and other fields,